On the convergence of the Born series for Coulomb potentials: Convergence of the Born series

 is, as $\sigma\to\infty$, $O(1/\sigma^K)$ as an operator $H_{\mathrm{sc-b}}^{m-2,1/2+\epsilon,\ell-2 }(X)\to H^{M,-1/2-\epsilon,d/2-\delta}_{\mathrm{sc-b}}(X) )$. \end{theorem} \begin{proof}By \Cref{prop:q_sep}, the Born series and its tail are geometrically convergent in the stated topologies if $\sigma$ is large enough.
 In fact, it converges in

+to an $O(1/\sigma^{1-\varepsilon})$ operator.
 Applying $P_V=\triangle+V-\sigma^2$ to the Born series, we can do so term-by-term, so whatever the Born series converges to, it produces a right-inverse to $P_V$.
-Because the limiting resolvent is uniquely characterized by producing a solution in $H^{*,\mathsf{s},*}_{\mathrm{sc}}$, the result must be the actual resolvent.
+Because the limiting resolvent is uniquely characterized by producing a solution in $H^{*,\mathsf{s},*}_{\mathrm{sc}}$, the result of summing the Born series must be the actual resolvent.

 When proving that the tails of the Born series are regularizing, one has to convert $\vee$-regularity (which involves iterated regularity under the application of vector fields with an $h$ out front) to ordinary $\mathrm{sc-b}$-regularity (which is $h$-independent); $\vee$-regularity is weaker than $\mathrm{sc-b}$-regularity.
 However, any finite number of orders of $\vee$-regularity can be upgraded to the same number of orders of $\mathrm{sc-b}$-regularity \emph{at a cost of some power $\sigma^k$ of $\sigma$} -- see \eqref{eq:sobolevinclusion1}, \eqref{eq:sobolevinclusion2} below.
 Fortunately, if we go far enough out in the Born series -- that is, if $N\gg 1$ in \cref{eq:Born_tail} is large enough -- then all of the terms in the Born series are $O(1/\sigma^k)$ in operator norm between the relevant $\vee$-Sobolev spaces. \end{proof}